magento/devdocs/guides/v2.1/release-notes/bk-release-notes.md

 **Looking for the Magento 2.0.x Release Notes?** See <a href="{{site.gdeurl}}release-notes/bk-release-notes.html" target="_blank">Magento 2.0.x Release Notes</a>.

 ## Backward-incompatible changes

-*	Overview of backward-incompatible changes between the 2.0 and 2.1 releases: [Magento 2.1 Backward Incompatible Changes]({{ page.baseurl }}release-notes/backward-incompatible-changes-2.1.html)
+Overview of backward-incompatible changes between the 2.0 and 2.1 releases: [Magento 2.1 backward incompatible changes]({{ page.baseurl }}release-notes/backward-incompatible-changes-2.1.html)

 ## What's new on devdocs
 [What's new]({{ site.baseurl }}magento-devdocs-whatsnew.html)